JamesSkemp/words/content/post/review-la-ballade-of-lady-bird.md

 +++
-title = "Review: La Ballade Of Lady & Bird : A Project By Keren Ann Zeidel & Bardi Johannsson" summary = "Review of La Ballade Of Lady & Bird : A Project By Keren Ann Zeidel & Bardi Johannsson, by Lady & Bird." draft = false comments = true date = "2010-08-17T08:34:00-05:00"
+title = "Review: La Ballade Of Lady & Bird : A Project By Keren Ann Zeidel & Bardi Johannsson" description = "Review of La Ballade Of Lady & Bird : A Project By Keren Ann Zeidel & Bardi Johannsson, by Lady & Bird." draft = false comments = true date = "2010-08-17T08:34:00-05:00"